Thorazine/hack/readme.md

 Run
 ```
 php artisan vendor:publish --tag=hack --force
+php artisan migrate
 npm install
 gulp
 ```

-We use tags to control the cache.
+I use tags to control the cache.
 So set .env CACHE_DRIVER to array, memcached or redis.
 File will not do.

 Make sure you have a mail driver setup.
 If you don't have that option just use "log".
-But be sure to make it functional on the production server as we send out mails to confirm the location if needed.
+But be sure to make it functional on the production server as I send out mails to confirm the location if needed.